Wiki · Concept · Last reviewed June 25, 2026

 Zero-Knowledge Proofs

-Zero-knowledge proofs are cryptographic protocols that let a prover convince a verifier that a statement is true without revealing the private information, or witness, that makes the statement true.
+Zero-knowledge proofs are cryptographic protocols that let a prover convince a verifier that a formal statement is true without revealing the private information, or witness, that makes the statement true.
+They are a way to separate verification from disclosure.

 Definition